semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

           value: keyboard-cat
 ```
 !!! info "Docker Hub rate limits"
-    Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub, for your convenience, any compose style pulls from the `semaphoreci` Docker Hub repository will automatically be redirected to the [Semaphore registry](/ci-cd-environment/semaphore-registry-images/).
+    Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub, for your convenience, any compose style pulls from the `semaphoreci` Docker Hub repository will automatically be redirected to the [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).
 This means that you will not have to [authenticate](/ci-cd-environment/docker-authentication/) in order to pull such images.

 Each container entry must define the `name` and `image` property.
 The name of
 the container is used when linking the containers together, and for defining